1981 Spanish coup attempt: Assault on the Congress of Deputies

-At 19:35, acting prime minister Suárez stood up and asked to speak to the commanders.
+At 19:35, Suárez stood up and asked to speak to the commanders.
 Shots were fired in response, and a guard flashed a submachine gun towards the deputies' seats, demanding silence.
-One of the assailants ordered, "Mr. Suárez, stay in your seat!"
-Suárez was about to reply when someone else shouted, "siéntate maldita sea" ("Sit down, damn it!")
-(Historically, this phrase is attributed to Lieutenant Colonel Tejero, although it was probably Lieutenant Ramos Rueda.)
+One of the assailants ordered, "Mr. Suárez, stay in your seat!".
+Suárez was about to reply when someone else shouted, "siéntate maldita sea" ("Sit down, damn it!").
+(Note: Historically, this phrase is attributed to Lieutenant Colonel Tejero, although it was probably Lieutenant Ramos Rueda.)
 Finally, Tejero grabbed Suárez by the arm and led him forcefully to a room outside the chamber.
 When Suárez demanded that Tejero explain "this madness"; Tejero's only reply was "¡Todo por España!" ("Everything for Spain!").
-When Suárez pressed the point, citing his authority as prime minister ("president of the government"), Tejero - using the informal "tú" - replied, "¡Tú ya no eres presidente de nada!" ("You are no longer the president of anything!")
+When Suárez pressed the point, citing his authority as President of the Government, Tejero—using the informal "tú"—replied, "¡Tú ya no eres presidente de nada!" ("You are no longer the president of anything!").

-Shortly afterward, five of the parliament's deputies were separated from the rest: Prime Minister Suárez; the opposition leader, Felipe González, and his deputy, Alfonso Guerra González; Communist Party leader, Santiago Carrillo; and the defense minister, Agustín Rodríguez Sahagún.
+Shortly afterward, five of the parliament's deputies were separated from the rest: Suárez; Carrillo; the opposition and PSOE leader, Felipe González, and his deputy, Alfonso Guerra; and the Minister of Defence, Agustín Rodríguez Sahagún.
 The insurgents' hope, in taking both the executive and legislative authorities prisoner, was to create a power vacuum that would force a new political order.

-After 40 minutes, PSC deputy Anna Balletbò was the first person to be released.
-She was pregnant with twins when and the soldiers saw her and agreed to release her.
-The first thing she did was call her family and the President of the Generalitat of Catalonia, Jordi Pujol, to ask for King Juan Carlos I's telephone number.
-The king asked her how many assailants there were and what their ranks were, and she informed him that Tejero was possibly responsible, as another deputy, Julio Busquets, had told her while they were crouching down.
+Almost at the same time, the Captain General of the III Military Region, Jaime Milans del Bosch, joined the coup with a revolt in Valencia, ordering tanks to be brought out onto the streets and declaring a general state of emergency in an attempt to convince other senior military figures to align with him in supporting the coup.
+Meanwhile, another insurgent, General Luis Torres Rojas, failed in his attempt to oust General José Juste from the Army's Armoured Division No. 1 "Brunete", resulting in Torres Rojas having to abandon his plan to take control of key strategic points in Madrid, including Prado del Rey—TVE and Radio Nacional de España (RNE) headquarters—and, therefore, firsthand control of the information as events unfolded.

-Almost at the same time, the Captain General of the Third Military Region, Jaime Milans del Bosch, joined the coup with a revolt in Valencia, ordering tanks to be brought out onto the streets and declaring a general state of emergency in an attempt to convince other senior military figures to align with him in supporting the coup.
-At 21:00 that evening, the Director of National Security, Francisco Laína, published a statement on RTVE announced that, under the instructions of King Juan Carlos I, a provisional government would be formed with the undersecretaries of different ministries in order to ensure State government in alliance with the Assembly of Military Chiefs of Staff (Junta de Jefes del Estado Mayor) and led by himself.
+At 21:00, the Director of National Security, Francisco Laína, published a statement on TVE which announced that, under the instructions of the King, a provisional government would be formed with the undersecretaries of different ministries in order to ensure State government in alliance with the Board of Joint Chiefs of Staff (Junta de Jefes del Estado Mayor) and led by himself.
+The command center for the forces deployed to end the occupation of Congress was set up in the office of the director of the Palace Hotel, right in front of the Palace of the Cortes.